 4# Encode your subtitles and export your video to TikTok

 When you have got an optimal result, you can then validate your work.
-To have the subtitles written in your video, you just have to press the “export” button, then “video export”.
+To get the captions burned into your video, you just have to press the "export" button, then "video exportation".

 You can then customize the appearance of your subtitles (font, colors, size…), before encoding them into your video.

 - Subtitles are generally positioned in the center and at the bottom.
 Checksub's default settings take this into account.

 - Avoid using strong colors such as red or yellow.
 Prefer white and black.